nazhimkalam/Antagonism/Readme.md

 ### Setup

-Run the dotnet and python server along the frontend locally
+Run the dotnet and python server along with the frontend locally (setup guide will be added soon)